mailbundle/mailbundle/README.md

     vim vars/10-accounts.json
     ```

-3. Compile the configuration
+5. Compile the configuration

     ```sh
     python buildconf.py
     ```
-4. Enter the environment
+5. Enter the environment

     ```sh
-    screen -c ../config/screenrc
+    ../config/bin/autorun
     ```

-You are now in a screen session with `offlineimap` and `mutt` already open.
+You are now in a tmux session with `offlineimap` and `mutt` already open.
 If
 you open a new shell, that shell will contain environment variables so that
 commands such as "mutt", "offlineimap" or "notmuch" will just work.